Mcilhaggis/3D-scene-viewer/README.md

 - No screen reader description
 - Clickable/keyboard controls to move and rotate object and toggle labels
 - The bottom of the I-Frame visible in fullscreen at 200%
+- Render if there is more than one on the webpage using its repsenctive json file to populate content.

 ## Stretch goals
 - Having a test page on the 101 for anyone to test lighting, camera position and scale
+- Convert to React
+- Convert to Typescript

 ## Concerns to tackle from Sketchfab integration:
 - No movement of object with keyboard when in orbit mode, and limited movement in first-person mode